Existence of principal values of some singular integrals on Cantor sets, and Hausdorff dimension: The stopping time argument

 We shall need the following elementary lemma.

 \begin{lm} If $z\in\C, w\in\sigma(z, 120^\circ)$ and $0<|w-z|<|z|/2$, then $|w|\leq |z|-|w-z|/4$. \end{lm}

 \begin{proof} Let $R=|z|, r=|w-z|$ and let $v$ be the third vertex, in addition to 0 and $z$, of the equilateral triangle containing $w$.
 Under the assumptions of the lemma $|w|$ is maximized when $w$ lies on the side connecting $z$ and $v$.
-Therefore
+Assuming that $w$ is on that side, project $w$ on the side connecting $0$ and $z$ and apply Pythagoras to obtain

 because of the assumption $r<R/2$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{martthm}]

 We assume, as we may, that $\sum_na_n^2=\infty$.
 Then for $\mu$ almost all $x$ the sequence $(S_{n}(x))_{n=0}^\infty$ diverges and \eqref{eq2bis} holds.